|Nutrition Facts (per serving)|

 Serve beans warm.

 - Bake the beans in the cream sauce to create a bean gratin.
 Add breadcrumbs and spray them with a little oil or dab on some butter to create a crispy crust on top of the beans.

 More on Lima Beans

 Also known as "butter beans," lima beans have a buttery-like texture and a delicate flavor that is unique.
-These oblong-shaped beans have a flat pod that typically are green but can come in other colors such as black, purple, or white.
+These oblong-shaped beans have a flat pod that typically is green but can come in other colors such as black, purple, or white.